Latrines

 Clean Water

 Our community water scheme at Nduro, which again was a collaboration with local people, has brought clean water to 11,000 men, women and children in the Nduro area of Kipkelion, by capturing clean spring water at the top of the hill and piping it downhill via a system of storage tanks.
-This was officially opened in 2016 by Michael Deriaz and the Governor of Kericho County.
+This was officially opened in 2016 by our Chairman Michael Deriaz and the Governor of Kericho County.

 FGM